AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
-I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of transformer/LLMs and working as an applied scientist intern at Amazon for summer 2025 on Finance Technology. <br> <br>
+I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of transformer/LLMs for graphs. <br> <br>

-Recently, I have been interested in exploring the capabilities of transformer-based LLMs for graph/logical/causal reasoning.
-I have experience in developing deep learning architectures for real-life applications that involve LLMs and graph-based machine learning.
-Also, I am a very self-motivated individual who can do readable, bug-free, time and memory-efficient implementations of scientific ideas in real-quick time. <br>
+Recently, I have been exploring the capabilities of transformer-based LLMs for graph/logical/causal reasoning.
+Besides, I contributed to LLM-Agent and RAG-based systems for accurate information retrieval from natural language instructions.
+Additionally, I have experience in developing deep learning architectures for real-life applications that involve LLMs and graph-based machine learning.
+Also, I am a self-motivated individual, capable of producing readable, bug-free, time and memory-efficient implementations of scientific ideas in real-quick time. <br>

 </p>